MichaelDBA/pg_vacuum/readme.md

 ## Requirements
 1. python 2.7 or above
 2. python packages: psycopg2
-3. Works on Linux and Windows only.
+3. Works on Linux and Windows.
 <br/>

 ## Assumptions